sharma1981/liteExchange/documentation/README_MultithreadingImplementationDetails.md

 Another note is that , the project uses MS CRT rather than MS Windows API ( preferring _beginthread over _beginthreadex. ) So we can specify a worker function with void* retval like pthreads

-**Actor/Active object pattern :** Regarding the actor model , you can find information on Herb Sutter`s page : http://herbsutter.com/2010/07/12/effective-concurrency-prefer-using-active-objects-instead-of-naked-threads/
+## <a name="Actor"></a>**Actor/Active object pattern :**

+Regarding the actor model , you can find information on Herb Sutter`s page : http://herbsutter.com/2010/07/12/effective-concurrency-prefer-using-active-objects-instead-of-naked-threads/

 I find this approach very convenient when designing mutithreaded objects that will run continously.
 In the class diagram below , you can see that engine`s logger , incoming message dispatcher and the outgoing message processor are actually actors/active objects :